 With the ongoing support of the Premier League and the Professional Footballers’ Association, the Football Initiative works with over 40 Premier League and Football League Clubs helping young people develop their confidence, motivation and team working skills.

-The Crystal Palace FC Foundation are entering the fourth year of delivery on this project and have provided hundreds of youngsters with qualifications in coaching, first aid and safeguarding with the intention of widening opportunities in education, training or the workplace.
+The Palace for Life Foundation are entering the fourth year of delivery on this project and have provided hundreds of youngsters with qualifications in coaching, first aid and safeguarding with the intention of widening opportunities in education, training or the workplace.

 Richard Scudamore, Premier League Chief Executive, said: “The Premier League and The Prince’s Trust have championed the power of sport to change lives over the past 18 years.
 It’s amazing to think that, through our Football Initiative, 25,000 young people have discovered how sport can boost confidence, provide motivation and deliver the essential team-working skills needed in the world of work.”